maxutility2011/ezLiveStreaming/README.md

 # ezLiveStreaming

 ezLiveStreaming is a highly scalable and efficient live transcoding system written in Go. ezLiveStreaming provides friendly and industry-standard API for users to create and manage their live streams via HTTP.
-A user can create a new live stream by submitting a *create_stream* request to the API server and specify how she wants the live stream to be transcoded and streamed, for example, what transcoding video/audio codec she wants to use, what resolutions/bitrate/frame rate to use for transcoding video streams, and what protocols (Apple-HLS or MPEG-DASH) to use for streaming to the viewers. ezLiveStreaming outputs and uploads stream media segments and manifests/playlists to cloud origin servers such as AWS S3. ezLiveStreaming includes a simple transcoding UI only for demo purposes.
+A user can create a new live stream by submitting a *create_stream* request to the API server and specify how she wants the live stream to be transcoded and streamed, for example, what transcoding video/audio codec (e.g., h.264, h.265, av1 for video, aac for audio) she wants to use, what resolutions/bitrate/frame rate to use for transcoding video streams, and what protocols (Apple-HLS or MPEG-DASH) to use for streaming to the viewers. ezLiveStreaming outputs and uploads stream media segments and manifests/playlists to cloud origin servers such as AWS S3. ezLiveStreaming includes a simple transcoding UI only for demo purposes.
 In practice, you may prefer to integrate ezLiveStreaming into your own systems through its live transcoding API. ezLiveStreaming uses **FFmpeg** for live video transcoding and uses **Shaka packager** for packaging and DRM protection.

 If you have any questions regarding this project, please contact Bo Zhang by email: maxutility2011@gmail.com.